ITDP/the-online-brt-planning-guide/README.md

-The Bus Rapid Transit Planning Guide is the most comprehensive resource for planning a bus rapid transit (BRT) system, beginning with project preparation all the way through to implementation.
+The Bus Rapid Transit Planning Guide is the most comprehensive resource for planning a bus rapid transit (BRT) system, beginning with project preparation all the way through to implementation.TESTE

 It is a huge effort by the Institute of Transportation and Development Policy (ITDP), and dozens of authors and reviewers.